zymsys/vam-chatbat/ROADMAP.md

 ### Short Term Goals
 - Initiative rolls (all NPC for gm)
+- Exclusive radius selection which excludes the initiator. /cb xr
+- Invoke hotkey with ChatBat would allow stacking of hotkey actions.
+But I probably couldn't wait for async.
+Hmm.
 - Don't depend on 5e ruleset
 - Add a way to 'fave' something, so it appears at the top of the actions list
 - Sort the actions list by name